pierreaubert/spinorama/tutorial/INSTALL.md

 # Other ways to look at the graphs in a more interactive way.

-If you want to generate the graphs yourself or play with the data you need to install the software.
-We have a dedicated [section](./tutorial/INSTALL.md).

 ## Linux or Mac user

 First install a few packages: